light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 To make a seed component (i.e. random is controlled by MCWW + 🎲, ♻️ buttons in UI) the component's label should contain "seed" (in any case), and be integer with no min, max, step args

-## Advanced title format

-Or format may be more advanced if you want to have few elements in a row and group elements by accordions (WIP): `<Label:category[/tab]:sortRowNumber[/sortColNumber]> other args`

 ## Roadmap to the Release version
 - ☑️ Video support